VismaLietuva/simoona/src/api/README.md

 # Simoona API

 Simoona's back-end is built using ASP.NET with Entity Framework.
-Project's dependencies are managed with NuGet.
+Project dependencies are managed via NuGet.

 ## QuickStart